 Happening Now

-This City of Asheville is launching the Less Plastic Asheville Challenge to encourage residents to reduce their consumption of single-use plastics.
-The campaign has two key features, a social media challenge called Less Plastic Bingo and a Pass on Plastic Pledge.
-The City will provide information on the impacts of single-use plastic on our community and tips for how our residents can understand and reduce their consumption of single-use plastics at tabling events around town and on our social media platforms.
-Those participating in the social media challenge will post photos and videos of themselves taking action to reduce single-use plastic consumption.
+With the completion of the Less Plastic Asheville Challenge, as discussed during the July 17 presentation to the Sustainability Advisory Committee, the City’s Single-Use Plastic Reduction Initiative has come to a close.
+The Less Plastic Asheville Challenge was designed to encourage residents to reduce their consumption of single-use plastics and had two key features, a social media challenge called Less Plastic Bingo, and a Pass on Plastic Pledge.
+The City provided information about the impacts that single-use plastics have on our community and shared tips for residents to reduce their consumption at tabling events around town and on our social media platforms.
+Social media challenge participants posted photos and videos of themselves taking action to reduce single-use plastic consumption.

-Those who take the pledge will make commitments to sustainable lifestyle choices (such as using reusable grocery bags and refusing single-use plastics).
-Residents who participate in either the Less Plastic Bingo Challenge or Pass on Plastic Pledge will win great prizes!
-The Less Plastic Asheville challenge will begin February 1, 2024 and end April 30, 2024.
+Those who took the pledge committed to sustainable lifestyle choices, such as using reusable grocery bags and refusing single-use plastics.
+Residents who participated in either the Less Plastic Bingo Challenge or the Pass on Plastic Pledge were eligible to win great prizes!

 white styrofoam cup and green plastic bag with word plastic reduction initiative